makinacorpus/makina-states/doc/usage_projects/project_corpus.rst

     master
         |- what/ever/files/you/want
         |- .salt -> the salt deployment structure
-        |- .salt/notify.sls        -> notification code run at the end of the
-        |                            deployment
         |- .salt/PILLAR.sample     -> default pillar used in the project, this
         |                             file will be loaded inside your
         |                             configuration